Avoid Frozen Garage Door Nightmares: Expert Winter Maintenance for Homeowners

 If it doesn’t stay in place, your springs may need adjustment.

-Also test auto-reverse systems and sensors.
+Also, test auto-reverse systems and sensors.
 Cold weather can affect sensor alignment and responsiveness, so make sure the safety system is working perfectly.

 5. Improve Insulation & Seal Entry Points

 If your garage door is uninsulated, consider adding insulation panels or upgrading to an insulated model.
 This helps maintain more stable temperatures in your garage, reduces freezing issues, and minimizes drafts.
+Caulk gaps around the frame to prevent cold air and moisture from slipping inside.

 6. Check the Opener, Sensors & Remote Batteries